jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 **However, the combination of setting those props means that the dropdown no longer automatically opens.**  If you choose to go this route, you'll now need to manually open the dropdown by calling the `DropDownToggled.openDropDown` API.
 The example above just does it on any keypress in the input, but this is not required, and the dropdown can be opened at any time.

-**While this opens the dropdown, the arrow keys, escape key, etc no longer allow the user to navigate the dropdown.** The `DropDown.onKeyDown` API is a public API for this very reason.
-Simply pass the keydown event to the DropDown and all normal keyboard handlers will take effect without moving focus from your trigger node.
-Calling the public API is the equivalent of simulating a keydown event on the DropDown, so you get the same behavior as if the keydown did happen on the dropdown.
+**While this opens the dropdown, the arrow keys, escape key, etc no longer allow the user to navigate the dropdown.** The `DropDown.onKeyDown` is in public API for this reason.
+Simply pass the keydown event to `DropDown` and all normal keyboard handlers will take effect without moving focus from your trigger node.
+Calling the public API is the equivalent of simulating a keydown event on the `DropDown`, so you get the same behaviour as if the keydown did happen on the `DropDown`.